roonyh/node-get-give/doc/post.md

 See that its signature is quite similar to node-get's wrapper function's.

-* It also has a `require` specific to each module and uses this fact to resolve relative paths relative to the modules location
+* It also has a `require` function specific to each module and uses this fact to resolve relative paths relative to the module's location

+These similarities are there because `node-get` is built using the understanding I got of Node.js module system by going throgh its source.

 And of course, Node.js module system have many additional features as well.

 * When a module is `require`d, it is cached.
 So later `require`s to the same module will be faster.
 This also means that they act as singletons.
 (A module is executed only once)
 * It has `node_modules`.
-When `require` is called with an absolute path it has a mechanism for resolving it.
+When `require` is called with an absolute path it looks in several locations including a `node_modules` directory in the root of the project.
 * You can `require` JSON files with it.

 These features are not that complex.
 I bet you could think of ways to implement them into `node-get` if needed.

 This excercise helped me to get some subtle understanding of Node.js.
 I hope you enjoyed reading about it.

-Despite what the world says I really think that JavaScript is alright.
+Despite what is commonly said, I really think that JavaScript is alright.
 I love Node.js for allowing me to do a great many things with it.

 I plan to hack deep into Node.js, and write about my experiments with it.
 Stay tuned!